Skip to Content

 Source: Havenly

-In this photo I feel like Pale Oak is a total neutral.
+In this photo, I feel like Pale Oak is totally a neutral.
 I don’t see it pulling one way or the other.
 This pretty neutral bedroom being all neutral creates such a relaxed feeling.

 This living room has dark gray furniture and window coverings with pops of teal in the pillows and lamps.